chetnashah/webconcepts/ios-work/swift/SwiftBasics.md

 A special type/protocol

-equivalent to Objective C's `id` type, essentially meaning pointer to object of an unknown class
+equivalent to Objective C's `id` type, essentially meaning pointer to object of an unknown class (i.e. reference type)

-`AnyObject` means any class, but it cannot hold a struct/enum.
+`AnyObject` means any class, but it cannot hold a struct/enum (value types in swift).
 Also, `AnyObject` is different from `Any`. e.g.
 ```swift